Trump drives his anti-immigration message in Aurora, Colorado

 “No person who has inflicted the violence and terror that Kamala Harris has inflicted on this community can ever be allowed to become the president of the United States,” Trump added.

-Trump often used dehumanizing language, referring to his political rivals as “scum” who are destroying “the fabric of your culture” and to migrants as “ animals ” who have “invaded and conquered” Aurora.
+Trump often used dehumanizing language, referring to his political rivals as “scum” and to migrants as “ animals ” who have “invaded and conquered” Aurora.
 The town is “infected by Venezuela,” he said.

 “We have to clean out our country,” Trump said.
 And he reprised the first controversy of his career in politics, when he launched his 2016 campaign by saying migrants are rapists and bring drugs and crime.